apify/crawlee/docs/guides/getting_started.md

 #### Using `enqueueLinks()` to filter links
 That's been quite a lot of theory and examples.
 We might as well put it to practice.
 Going back to our `CheerioCrawler` exercise, we still have number 2 left to cross off the list - filter links pointing to `apify.com`.
 We've already shown that at the very least, the `enqueueLinks()` function needs two arguments.
 The source, in our case the `$` object, and the destination - the `requestQueue`.
 To filter links, we need to add a third argument: `pseudoUrls`.

 The `options.pseudoUrls` argument is always an `Array`, but its contents can take on many forms.
 [See the reference](../api/utils#utils.enqueueLinks) for all of them.
-Since we just need to filter out same domain links, we'll keep it simple and use a Pseudo URL `string`.
+Since we just need to filter out same domain links, we'll keep it simple and use a pseudo-URL `string`.

 ```js
 // Assuming previous existence of the '$' and 'requestQueue' variables.